 - 1 egg

-To prepare the apple filling wash, and peel the apples.
+- To prepare the apple filling wash, and peel the apples.
 Then shred them using the box grater.
-Using your hands, squeeze out as much liquid you can.
-Add a squeeze of fresh lemon juice to apples, along with brown sugar and cinnamon.
+Using your hands, squeeze out as much liquid as you can.
+Add a squeeze of fresh lemon juice to the apples, along with brown sugar and cinnamon.
 Mix until combined.
 Set aside.